 We also have a network of 31 mobile health teams, who can travel to remote communities to deliver lifesaving medical assistance.
 After a June earthquake hit a remote area in the southeast, IRC staff formed an all-female mobile health team that was able to quickly deploy to people who had been injured and provide first aid support.

 Women’s rights continue to be called into question in Afghanistan, with different provinces enforcing restrictions on their ability to travel, dress and work.
-As a result, many women-led organizations have been pushed into closing down or drastically reducing their operations.
-In March 2022, the IRC found that 77% of these organizations had no projects running.
+As a result, many women-led organisations have been pushed into closing down or drastically reducing their operations.
+In March 2022, the IRC found that 77% of these organisations had no projects running.

 5. Speaking out